 At first glance, the Cardiac and Pulmonary Rehabilitation facility looks like a typical gym.
 Treadmills, stationary bikes and strength-training equipment abound, and the latest pop music plays in the background.
-However, instead of personal trainers, specialized nurses monitor the progress of their patients, all of whom have a cardiovascular health condition.
+However, instead of personal trainers, an interprofessional team of exercise physiologists and nurses monitor the progress of their patients, all of whom have a cardiovascular health condition.

 “The nurses themselves are all highly trained and certified cardiac and pulmonary rehab specialists,” says Mary Dohrmann, MD, medical director of cardiac rehabilitation at University Hospital.
 “They know how to handle every unexpected thing.”

-These nurses do more than just assist individuals at the rehabilitation facility.
-While they are still at the hospital, Fit for Life nurses will visit with patients who have had a qualifying event and have been referred by a physician.
-The nurses educate patients about the Fit for Life program and encourage them to participate once they are discharged.
+The team does more than just assist individuals at the rehabilitation facility.
+While they are still at the hospital, Fit for Life specialists will visit with patients who have had a qualifying event and have been referred by a physician.
+They educate patients about the Fit for Life program and encourage them to participate once they are discharged.